lakshmireddy15/ansible1/notes.md

-How to write multiple plays in a playbook
+How to write  playbook variables in a playbook

-write multi-plays.yaml
+write plays-vars.yaml

-- name: Play1
+- name: playbook variables
   hosts: local
   connection: local
+  vars:
+    NAME: Lakshmi
+    AGE: 24
+    GENDER: Female
   tasks:
-  - name: Task 1 and play 1
-    msg: " This is Task 1 and Play 1"
-  - name: Task 1 and play 2
+  - name: print the variables
-    msg: " This is Task 1 and Play 2"
+    ansible.builtin.debug:
+      msg: "My name is {{ NAME }} and my age is {{ AGE }} and my gender is {{ GENDER }}"

-- name: Play2
+  - name: print the variables info again ansible.builtin.debug:
-  hosts: local
-  connection: local
-  tasks:
-  - name: Task 2 and play 1
-    msg: " This is Task 2 and Play 1"
-  - name: Task 2 and play 2
-    msg: " This is Task 2 and Play 2"
+        msg: "My name is {{ NAME }} and my age is {{ AGE }} and my gender is {{ GENDER }}"

 Write `inventory.ini` file